Data Protection Policy

 This policy describes how City Year UK collects, uses and protects personal data we receive from volunteer mentors and individuals external to our charity, including through our website.

 As a continuously improving independent charity, City Year UK systematically collects data about our contacts, participants and organisations such as schools, in order to improve our services and measure our impact on our beneficiaries.
 City Year UK respects the confidentiality of all the individuals with whom we engage and this policy describes the way in which we process, analyse, archive and dispose of such data to ensure confidentiality and compliance with the General Data Protection Regulations (GDPR).

-City Year UK is registered with the ICO and conducts its work according to the five underlying principles of GDPR, attached in Appendix 1.
+City Year UK is registered with the ICO and conducts its work according to the five underlying principles of GDPR, outlined in Appendix 1.

 - What personal information is collected and on what lawful basis?